TheOdinProject/curriculum/react/getting_started_with_react/react_components.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Learn about Reach components.
+- Learn about React components.
-- Understand how to create Components.
+- Understand how to create components.
-- Find where do components reside in a React project.
+- Describe where components reside in a React projects.

 ### What are components?